sudoahidalgo/gate/README.md

 - `SUPABASE_SERVICE_KEY` – Service role key with access to your database.
 - `TIMEZONE` – IANA time zone used when validating code schedules (defaults to `UTC`).
+- `WEBHOOK_URL` – Endpoint triggered when a valid code opens the gate.

 When deploying to Netlify, set these variables in the **Site settings → Environment variables** section of the Netlify dashboard.
 Remember to define